Andrew Omoding selected for HOUSE Commissions 2017

 Location: Phoenix Brighton, 10 – 14 Waterloo Place, Brighton, BN2 9NB

 We are delighted that Andrew Omoding has been co-commissioned alongside textile artist Anthony Stevens by HOUSE Biennal and Outside In to create a joint exhibition for the first time.

 Both artists work with mixed media and textiles, taking discarded and unwanted materials and repurposing them to create new objects that share personal stories and perspectives.
 They were both influenced by the theme of ‘Excess’ and the work of HOUSE Biennial invited artist Laura Ford for this commission.

 Andrew Omoding said:

 “I’m happy.
-People will come and see my work in the exhibition.
-They will be happy.
-They will dance and sing.
+People come and see my work in the exhibition.
+They are happy.
+They dance and sing.
 People will come together.”

 Ugandan born Andrew Omoding’s work is largely autobiographical.
 His mixed media creations include sculptures, books and costumes made from left-over and scrap materials he finds.
 Andrew selects a variety of found materials to weave, wrap, sew, thread and construct new objects.
 An intuitive process, the works are created as his stories evolve.
 Whilst making, the artist simultaneously sings, performs and shares his works through storytelling.